 We are very careful to continuously audit our results and assess our performance, and we always strive to excel.
 Our audited implant integration rates are over 98% and we will be happy and proud to show you our figures at any time.
 This is an exceptional figure and it is down to both the skill and experience of our team, and to the quality of the equipment and implants that we use.

 7. My teeth have been missing for a very long time.
 Can I still replace them with implants?

 Normally yes – we have worked with many exceptional cases where other dentists have said there is inadequate bone.
 We will do a thorough assessment of course, including detailed x-rays and the latest in 3D imaging to assess the bone available.

-Very rarely we will explain that there is not enough bone to safely work with implants and then we have to consider alternative dental options with you and your dentist.
+Very rarely we will explain that there is not enough bone to safely work with implants and then we have to consider alternative dental options.

 8. Can implants help improve the retention of dentures?

 Absolutely.
 Dentures are most patients’ nightmare due to the difficulty in wearing and the effect on all aspects of life.
 Small dentures can be replaced with just a few implants, or complete (full) dentures can either be held in position with implants or replaced with implants altogether – surely the most amazing dental transformation available.

 We love our customers, so feel free to visit during normal business hours.